popsware/cctv_motion_tracking/README.md

 ### Logging ###

-There are three types of logs currently in this project. all dumped into the `logs\motion_tracking` folder
+There are three types of logs currently in this project. all dumped into the `logs\motion_tracking` folder, grouped in targetcam folders

 1. Motion Detection in `log_motion_{machinename}.log`
     - records motion detected for each frame in a file